Grabbed by the Ghoulies: Plot

-Development and release
+Development

 The development of Grabbed by the Ghoulies began in 2000, after the completion of Banjo-Tooie.
 The idea for the game began with the name, which is a pun on "goolies", a British slang term for "testicles".
 According to designer Gregg Mayles, the name of the game materialised after he overheard someone mention "being grabbed by the goolies", and thought that it would make a suitable name for an upcoming Rare game.
 Before any details of the game were publicised, it was rumoured that Grabbed by the Ghoulies would be the subtitle to the next Conker the Squirrel game.
 After Microsoft purchased Rare for £375 million in 2002, development of the game for the GameCube was delayed until Rare converted it to the Xbox console.

 Development of the game took under three years.
 It was originally conceived as a larger, non-linear open platform game for the GameCube.
 However, a simpler design and simpler concept were adopted due to the Microsoft buyout and increasing time constraints.
 After Microsoft's purchase of Rare, the studio re-affirmed their "simple design" of the game so that players would be able to easily adapt and devote less commitment to it.
 In a retrospective interview, Mayles stated that the change from GameCube to Xbox was difficult and required a lot of changes as Grabbed by the Ghoulies was "an original game that started life as a Nintendo product".

 According to Mayles, Grabbed by the Ghoulies was not inspired by Rare's similar-themed Atic Atac.
 The cel-shaded art style and design of the characters in Grabbed by the Ghoulies were inspired by Hanna-Barbera cartoons, and the various character personalities were based both on historical figures and people from Mayles' childhood.
 Antagonist Baron von Ghoul was "a mix" of the Red Baron and British aristocracy, whereas supportive characters, such as Ma Soupswill, were loosely based on staff from a school.
 Mayles considered the conversion of the game to the Xbox to be one of the hardest challenges during development, as Rare had less than a year to finish the game once it was converted.

+Release

 The game was revealed at E3 2003, with a playable demo being a mostly complete version of the game, albeit with a few levels missing.
 Grabbed by the Ghoulies was released in North America on 21 October 2003, in Europe on 21 November and in Japan on 29 April 2004, becoming Rare's first game to be released under Microsoft.
 It was later re-released as an Xbox Originals game for the Xbox 360 on 16 February 2009, later being removed from the store on 16 June 2015, before the Rare Replay compilation game which included it was released on 4 August 2015.
 The game was remastered to run natively on the Xbox One, increasing its resolution and framerate relative to the original Xbox release.
 Grabbed by the Ghoulies was one of the first original Xbox games to be compatible with Xbox One via backwards compatibility.